JoseAGonzalezR/flights_2013/US_Flights.md

 - CVS Imports: Facilitated the integration of data into Tableau.
 - Taleau Desktop: Leveraged for creating the dual-axis chart to visualize the data.

+## Process
-## Data Preparation
+### Data Preparation
 - Data was queried and processed to ensure accuracy and relevance.
-- Teh processed data was then exported as CSV files and imported into Tableau for visualization.
+- The processed data was then exported as CSV files and imported into Tableau for visualization.

-### Steps:
-####     1. Data Import:
-- The dataset was imported
-####     2. Filtering:
-- Trips with null values in critical fileds like 'end station name' were filtered out to ensure data integrity.
-####     3. Date Parsing:
-- a calculated field was created to extract the day of the week from the 'start time', facilitating the analysis of weekly ride patterns.
-####     4. Outlier Removal:
-- Trips with a duration exceeding 24 hours were identified as outliers and excluded to maintain a realistic view of ride behaviors.
-####     5. User Type Classification:
-- Data was segmented into 'Casual Riders' and 'Members' based on the 'user type' field for comparative analysis.
 ### [Click to see Query](flights_2013.sql)

 ### Insights Derived: